 The Company's activities do not expose it to significant financial risks of changes in foreign currency exchange rates and interest rates.
 Materially all income and expenses are denominated in pound sterling.
 All loans are at fixed interest rates and expose the Company to fair value interest rate risk.

 19 Related party transactions

 Summary of transactions with other related parties

-Other subsidiaries of the Northern Powergrid Group.
 Included within these amounts are: